How Stigma Prevents People from Seeking Addiction Treatment

 Stigma can cause people to hide their addiction and to hide the fact that they need help.

-A stigma is a mark of shame; this disgrace is usually associated with a character flaw or flawed quality.
+A stigma is a mark of shame.
 It essentially means that someone has done something to be ashamed of and has a very low moral character.
 The stigma of addiction is the shame that people feel because they are or were addicted to drugs.
-These negative attitudes translate to the individual as well as the family and community.
-The stigma generates:
+These negative attitudes generate:

 • shame – The person using feels ashamed because others look down on them,